 Dutch life: Driving

 You must be 18 to drive in The Netherlands.
 Drivers from EU/EFTA countries can use their own driving licenses (although Dutch laws are applicable) for up to 10 years if issued before 19 January 2103 or 15 years if issued after that date.
-Almost everyone else has to exchange their license for a Dutch license within 6 months of taking up residency and carry an international driving license or permit in the meantime.
+Almost everyone else has to exchange their license for a Dutch driving license within six months of taking up residency and carry an international driving license or permit in the meantime.

 Dutch life: Childcare

 Childcare in the Netherlands includes public childcare centers, childminders, and playgroups but there are often waiting lists, so organize as soon as possible.
-You may be eligible for childcare benefit for certain registered childcare options.
+You may be eligible for childcare benefits for certain registered childcare options.

 The Dutch take out high levels of insurance compared to other countries.
 In addition to compulsory health insurance and social security, you’re advised to take out contents insurance and if applicable, homeowners/house and car insurance.

-Many Dutch people also take out liability insurance (e.g. covering you in case you case damage to someone else’s property and legal insurance, giving access to legal advice.
+Many Dutch people also take out liability insurance (e.g., covering you in case you damage someone else’s property and legal insurance), giving access to legal advice.

 Learn and speak the language like a Dutch person

 Although English is widely spoken, learning Dutch will help you feel more at home in the Netherlands, will open up more job opportunities, and will make everyday interactions easier.
 It could also be fun and a good way to meet people, especially during your first week in the Netherlands.
 The Education Executive Agency lends money for lessons, municipalities sometimes run courses and you may be able to go on a course through your employer.

 Retirement and pensions